Electric Pickups and Cargo Vans

 Government Rebates for Pickups

 For individuals, businesses and non-profits, there is a Federal Government rebate of $5,000 after tax.
+(Federal rebates paused until further notice.)
 That rebate has not been deducted from the MSRP shown on the list below.
 To qualify, the manufacturer's suggested retail price (MSRP) for the base model must be under $60,000 before delivery charges.
 More expensive trim models must not exceed $70,000.
 Details here.

 For individuals, there is a BC Government rebate to a maximum of $4,000 for the purchase of a plug-in electric vehicle with an electric range of 85 km or more and a maximum of $2,000 if the range is less.
-The manufacturer's suggested retail price (MSRP) cannot exceed $55,000 for most models and cannot exceed $70,000 for SUVs, pickups and vans.
-The maximum rebate is reduced to one-half if individual total income for tax purposes exceeds $80,000 or household income exceeds $125,000.
-The maximum rebate is reduced to one-quarter if individual total income exceeds $90,000 or household income exceeds $145,000.
-There is no rebate if individual total income exceeds $100,000 or household income exceeds $165,000.
+The manufacturer's suggested retail price (MSRP) cannot exceed $70,000 for pickups and vans.
+The maximum rebate is reduced to one-half if individual total income for tax purposes exceeds $80,000.
+The maximum rebate is reduced to one-quarter if individual total income exceeds $90,000.
+There is no rebate if individual total income exceeds $100,000.
 Before purchasing the vehicle, you must apply online for a rebate authorization that is sent to you by email.
 This can take up to 3 weeks.
 You should apply before you decide which vehicle to buy.
 The authorization is good for one year.
 Individuals can no longer receive a second rebate if they purchase another EV.
 Details here.

 Government Rebates for Businesses and Non-profits